 Stockton, California 2015.
 I found my self sat on a dock in the middle of nowhere waiting to board the MV Aurora.
-The water was still and the sun letting me know she is alive.
-Sitting there looking up it was obvious why there were three young innovators and entrepreneurs pitching for help at an Ephemerisle Arts Festival Salon.
+The water was silent and the sun letting me know she is alive.
+Sitting there looking thoughtfully up it was obvious why there were three young innovators and entrepreneurs pitching for help at an Ephemerisle Arts Festival Salon.
 It took place at the Red Victorian Hotel on Haight Street.
 Now a co-living/co-work/hostel community house it attracts the free thinkers questioning alternative methods of living, thought process and progression as a collective race.
-At the end of the pitch I was engaged and wanted to put some of my time to good use.
-My hands hadn’t been dirty in a while as I had spent most of my time on the streets of San Francisco working on street photography, now it was time to be covered in rust crystals and black widow cobwebs.
+At the end of the pitch I was engaged and wanted to offer some of my time to good use.
+My hands hadn’t been dirty in a while as I had spent most of my time on the streets of San Francisco working on street photography.
+Now it was time to be covered in rust crystals and black widow cobwebs.

 We were on a timescale just to make at least part of it presentable to pitch for funding and help in anyway.
-I spent the good part of the day in the main ball room and its lower storage rooms pilled with chairs upon chairs and personal possessions of it’s current owner.
+I devoted the good part of the day in the main ball room and its lower storage rooms pilled with chairs upon chairs and personal possessions of it’s current owner.
 As dawn came we sat up on the deck watching the sun set, covered in dust and calling a day. that night it was time to explore.
 Armed with only a head torch we explored the rusty darkness.

 For the record I opted not to sleep in my unique window less cabin that night as the black widows were at present occupying it, I’d surrender them to the lighting show in the distance.
 It was before I lived in a jungle so I still suffered from a slight case of arachnophobia.
 It was either the potential murder cabin or the couch.
 Of course the couch as I dozed peacefully while passively watching Blade Runner on repeat until the sun came up.
 There was in addition no murder cabin, just the rust we hope from the room making it’s way in between the mattresses.